 - Budget-Friendly: Buses are a budget-friendly option for travel in Morocco, with frequent departures and affordable fares.

-- Different Classes: Buses offer different classes, including standard, express, and luxury options, catering to diverse traveler preferences and budgets.
+- Different Classes: Buses offer different classes, including standard, express, and luxury options, catering to diverse traveller preferences and budgets.

 - Regional and Intercity Routes: Choose from regional buses for short-distance travel between neighbouring towns or intercity buses for longer journeys between major cities.